 The Economy of Japan

-Economists believe that Japan's economy is the 2nd biggest economy of the world, if the GDP is to be accounted while deciding the ranking.
+Economists believe Japan’s economy is the 2nd biggest economy in the world if the GDP is accounted for while deciding the ranking.
 It is the 3rd biggest economy in the world as far as purchasing power is concerned.

-This has happened mainly because Japan's economy is technologically driven and has a very huge amount of skilled manpower with serious national integrity.
-Adding to these factors is the highly efficient infrastructure, which has been the foundation for economic success of Japan.
+This has happened mainly because Japan’s technologically driven economy has a huge amount of skilled manpower with serious national integrity.
+Adding to these factors is the highly efficient infrastructure, which has been the foundation for the economic success of Japan.

 - technology servicing

-Within transportation, Japan Airlines is considered to be one of the largest airlines in the world.
+Regarding transportation, Japan Airlines is considered one of the world’s largest airlines.
 Although recent debt issues have stopped some operations, growth is expected to be noticeable in the next decade.

-Also, Japan is known for being the leader in high-speed trains since the late 1960s.
+Also, Japan has been the leader in high-speed trains since the late 1960s.
 With economically efficient trains, more countries are taking note of successful transportation methods.
 Other countries are using Japanese innovation to fuel their own expansion.
 Japan currently holds almost 330 service spots in Forbes’ global listing of top companies.